Things To Do in Marrakech : TOP 22 Things To Do

 The courtyards are the ideal place to appreciate the palace’s magnificence.
 Moorish-style gardens with central fountains are dotted with lush vegetation.
 The grounds are painted white.
 But the main attraction is the enormous Grand Courtyard, which is encircled by wooden galleries and features geometric designs extending across a large marble floor.

-5. Visit the Sahara desert and Take a camel ride
+5. Visit the Sahara Desert

 However, visiting Morocco would not be the same without taking in the breathtaking views of the Sahara Desert.
 Explore the undulating sand dunes on foot or in a jeep during the day.
 By night, take in some of the world’s best astronomy experiences in front of a crackling bonfire.
 The majority of journeys to the Sahara, which include stops at towns and scenic locations, take around eight hours.
 It is advised to schedule a two to three day visit of the Sahara as a result.

-6. Visit the Saadian Tombs to see the ornate mausoleums of past rulers
+To see the ornate mausoleums of past rulers

 On top of that, the Saadian Tombs are the location of the royal Saadian Family’s mausoleums, which are notable for their exquisite plasterwork, superb tiles, and distinctive Saadian architecture that is still visible today.

-7. Explore the ruins of the El Badi Palace and learn about its history.
+Explore the ruins of the El Badi Palace and learn about its history.

 On the other hand, El Badii Palace is a haunting assemblage of ruin.
 It requires creativity to make the most of it, and it was built to commemorate the triumph against the Portuguese.
 In all honesty, we believe the greatest way to see it is with a beer in hand on Kosybar’s rooftop terrace.

-8. Take a cooking class to learn how to make traditional Moroccan dishes.
+To learn how to make traditional Moroccan dishes.

 Do you want to get better at cooking?
 Take a cooking lesson to learn how to prepare authentic Moroccan cuisine.
 You’ll have a true flavor of the regional cuisine by cooking traditional dishes and purchasing fresh ingredients from the market.

-9. Take a day trip to the Atlas Mountains for hiking, biking, or simply enjoying the stunning views.
+9. Take a day trip to the Atlas Mountains

 Spend a day excursion to the breathtakingly gorgeous Atlas Mountains, which are only an hour or two’s drive from Marrakech.
 Make reservations for a tour that includes transportation back to Marrakech and passes via picturesque valleys and typical Berber towns.
 This is the ideal way to experience the crisper mountain air and some of Morocco’s breathtaking scenery.